Bulletin Board

 The MGH bulletin board posts the latest research developments and news from the Munich Institute.

-Our journalistic series „Treasures of the library and archive“ presents selected treasures from the MGH archive with background information, offering insights into the history of the institution from its beginnings in the Deutscher Bund 200 years ago through the dark days of the Nazi regime up to the present day.
+Our journalistic series „Treasures of the library and archive“ presents selected treasures from the MGH archive with background information, offering insights into the history of the institution from its beginnings in the Deutscher Bund 200 years ago through the Nazi regime up to the present day.

 -